obsidian-community/obsidian-hub/CONTRIBUTING.md

 This folder contains various resources for making contributions to this community vault.
 Other than adding your attachments here, there is most likely no real need to contribute in this folder.

 #### [[🗂️ 01 - Community]]
 This one contains all notes related to People, Community Events, or specific Social Media Channels belong here.
-Courses offered by the Community, however, belong to the folder [[🗂️ 04 - Guides, Workflows, & Courses]].
-You can add new Pages for various Persons are events here.
+Courses offered by the community, however, belong to the folder [[🗂️ 04 - Guides, Workflows, & Courses]].
+You can add new pages for various persons and events here.
 %%Should we have a rule regarding the threshold for someone being "relevant enough" to get their own page?%%

 #### [[🗂️ 02 - Community Expansions]]